ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 This is an advanced Automation Controller lab so we don’t really want you to use the web UI for everything.
 To fully embrace automation and adopt the [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) methodology, we want to use Ansible to configure our Ansible Automation Controller Cluster.

 Since Automation Controller is exposing all of its functionality via REST API, we can automate everything.
-Instead of using the API directly, it is highly recommended to use the [AWX](https://github.com/ansible/awx/tree/devel/awx_collection) or [Ansible Tower](https://cloud.redhat.com/ansible/automation-hub/repo/published/ansible/tower) Ansible Collection (the second link will only work for you, if you have an active Red Hat Ansible Automation Platform Subscription) to setup, configure and maintain your Red Hat Automation Platform Cluster.
+Instead of using the API directly, it is highly recommended to use the [AWX](https://github.com/ansible/awx/tree/devel/awx_collection) or [automation controller](https://cloud.redhat.com/ansible/automation-hub/repo/published/ansible/controller) Ansible Collection (the second link will only work for you, if you have an active Red Hat Ansible Automation Platform Subscription) to setup, configure and maintain your Red Hat Automation Platform Cluster.

 {{% notice info %}}
 For the purpose of this lab, we will use the community AWX collection.
 Red Hat Customers will prefer the supported Ansible Automation Controller Collection.
 Since this requires an active subscription and we want to make the lab usable for everyone, we will stick with the AWX collection for the purpose of the lab.